TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendLayout/Index.rst

 Backend Layout Definition
 =========================

-Backend Layouts can be configured either as "Backend Layout" record in a sysfolder or as PageTsConfig entry in :typoscript:`mod.web_layout.BackendLayouts`.
+Backend layouts can be configured either as "Backend Layout" record in a sysfolder or as Page Tsconfig entry in :typoscript:`mod.web_layout.BackendLayouts`.
 Each layout will be saved with a key.
-The Backend Layout records are using their uid as a key, therefore layouts defined via PageTsConfig should use a non-numeric string key.
+The "Backend Layout" records are using their uid as a key, therefore layouts defined via Page Tsconfig should use a non-numeric string key.
 It is a good practise to use a descriptive name as key.

-The entries title and icon are being used to display the Backend Layout options in the page properties.
+The entries title and icon are being used to display the backend layout options in the page properties.

 The overall grid size will be defined by :typoscript:`config.backend_layout.colCount` and :typoscript:`rowCount`.
-Additional rows in the :typoscript:`rows` Array and additional columns in the each rows :typoscript:`columns` section will be ignored when they are greater then :typoscript:`rowCount` or :typoscript:`colCount` respectively.
+Additional rows in the :typoscript:`rows` array and additional columns in the each rows :typoscript:`columns` section will be ignored when they are greater then :typoscript:`rowCount` or :typoscript:`colCount` respectively.

 Each column position can span several columns and or several rows.
-Each column position must have a distinct number between 0 and n assigned.
-It is best practise to always assign "0" to the main column if there is such a thing as a main column.
-Multiple Backend Layouts that contain similar parts, i.e. header, footer, aside, ...  should each have assigned the same number within one project.
+Each column position must have a distinct number between 0 and n.
+It is best practice to always assign "0" to the main column if there is such a thing as a main column.
+Multiple backend layouts that contain similar parts, i.e. header, footer, aside, ...  should each have assigned the same number within one project.
 This leads to a uniform position of the content, which makes it more clear for further use.

 .. _be-layout-simple-example:

-Backend Layout Simple Example
+backend layout Simple Example
 =============================

-The following PageTsConfig example creates a simple Backend Layout consisting of two rows and just one column.
+The following PageTsConfig example creates a simple backend layout consisting of two rows and just one column.

 .. code-block:: typoscript